Evert-R/findme-eat/README.md

 - Mentor sessions
 - Friends family and their mobile devices

-### Form

 ### Responsive behaviour (Chrome devtools)
 #### 360 - 768 in landscape & portrait mode / 360 - 992 in portrait mode
--All section use the whole screen
+- All section use the whole screen
--Whenever a section is populated the switch icon will appear in the header
+- Whenever a section is populated the switch icon will appear in the header

 #### 768 - 1200 in landscape mode / 992 - 1200 in portrait mode
--The screen is divided into 2 columns
+- The screen is divided into 2 columns
+- Left column shows the resultslist or the detail section
+- Right column shows the results-map or the direction-map
+- Error section and about section share with details section
--Left column shows the resultslist or the detail page -Right column shows the results-map or the direction-map -Whenever a section is populated the switch icon will appear in the header
+- Whenever a section is populated the switch icon will appear in the header

 #### 1200 - 3840
--The screen is divide into 2 small columns and 1 big one on the right -The resultslist and detailpage are always visible -The results-map and direction-map are swichable
+- The screen is divided into 2 small columns and 1 big one on the right
+- The resultslist and detail section are always visible
+- Error section and about section share with details section
+- The results-map and direction-map are swichable
--Only the map switches are visible, once populated
+- Only the map switches are visible, once populated

 ## Deployment
 ### Github Pages